Akash700-png/twowaits-twoc/Day 7 PyAssistant/README.md

 # PyAssistant

+This code is courtesy of Nitesh Chaudhary, LinkedIn profile : https://www.linkedin.com/in/niteshx2/

 A simple Program which Takes input through voice, Process it , do required operations and gives the desired result.
 This assitant can do many things , and is easy to modify , only basic knowledge of python is needed !